 Founder, Constellation Marketing

 A straightforward guide for busy law firms who want to 10x their ROI on legal blogs.

 About this article

-The tough reality is that most blog posts by lawyers will never see the light of day.
+The tough reality is that most blog posts by law firms will never see the light of day.
 Without an effective process, your writing will never help you win new clients.
 With our 4 step approach, you can change all that and turn your law firm website content into a revenue-generating activity.

 Are you tired of waiting on referrals?

 See how we add 3-5 new clients for firms EVERY MONTH.

 If you’re writing blogs for your law firm’s website, I hope you have low expectations.

 I hate to break it to you, but there’s a strong chance no one will ever read your blog, much less become a client.

 I’m sure you’re a great writer, that’s not the issue.